theMIK27/Predicting-Catalog-Demand/README.md

 Step 3: Writeup
 Once you have your predicted or expected profit, write a brief report with your recommendation to whether the company should send the catalog or not.

+# Data
+p1-customers.xlsx - This dataset includes the following information on about 2,300 customers.
+Important: We have to build our model on this dataset and not p1-mailinglist.xlsx.

+p1-mailinglist.xlsx - This dataset is the 250 customers that you need to predict sales.
+This is the list of customers that the company would send a catalog to.
+Use this dataset to estimate how much revenue the company can expect if they send out the catalog.
+It includes all of the fields from P1_Customers.xlsx except for Responded_to_Last_Catalog so this variable cannot be used in the linear regression model since it could not be applied to the mailing list data set.
+It also includes two additional variables.

+Score_No: The probability that the customer WILL NOT respond to the catalog and not make a purchase.
+Score_Yes: The probability that the customer WILL respond to the catalog and make a purchase.

+# Suggestions
+When you are thinking about what decisions need to be made and what data is needed consider the following:
+What is the company ultimately trying to make a decision on?
+What is the criteria that will let them know what they should decide?
+How will we predict the potential profit of sending out the catalog?
+Considering the data we have, what pieces of it may be useful in coming up with this prediction?

+Low P-values and a high R-squared suggest the model is highly predictive, Low P-values means it is highly unlikely that the two variables are not related.
+Low R squared means the model is not very fit.